microsoft/Federal-Business-Applications/whitepapers/power-platform-azure-synapse/README.md

 [Azure IP Ranges and Service Tags for Azure for Government](https://www.microsoft.com/download/details.aspx?id=57063)

-Next, if you are in the US Gov Virgina region, look for the ```PowerPlatformInfra.USGovVirginia``` service tag.
+Next, if you are in the US Gov Virginia region, look for the ```PowerPlatformInfra.USGovVirginia``` service tag.

 ````json
 {